 Experts from Braze, a mobile engagement automation company, define QA as a ‘key brand differentiator’.
 Quality improvements influence user experience and engagement, which are the key factors of game popularity.

-Game testing is a stage in software development applied for quality management and finding bugs.
-Testing is demanded during the development cycle to be ready at least for the Alpha launch which is an early version with minimum testing done and with high potential to be unstable.
+Game testing is imperative for quality management and finding bugs.
+Testing is needed during the development cycle in order to be ready for the Alpha launch, an early version with potential for many mistakes.

-While testing, the QA engineers must find the answers to the following questions:
+During testing, QA engineers must find answers to the following questions:

 Marissa Mayer, the Yahoo CEO, noticed in her Twitter: ‘Geeks love tech issues so much, that all the details are of crucial importance’.
 This quote is relevant to our topic as well.
 Assuring game quality we exclude irritating bugs and errors spoiling nice game concepts.
 So, what stages should be followed to create the perfect product?